FlavienRx/app-env-finder/README.md

 # Application Environement Finder

-The objective of this project is to identify development, staging, and production environments for applications hosted by hosting providers that generate default URLs using the application name.
+The objective of this project is to find development, staging, and production environments for applications hosted by hosting providers that generate default URLs using the application name.

-Example, let's find environnements for the 'hello-world' compagny:
+Example, let's find environments of the 'hello-world' compagny:

 ```bash
 > python app_env_finder.py -a hello-world